projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

 6. Update GRUB ``sudo update-grub``.

-7. Shutdown the guest and relaunch using, ``virsh start ACRNSOS --console`` and select ACRN hypervisor from GRUB menu to launch Service VM running on top of ACRN.
+7. Shut down the guest and relaunch using, ``virsh start ACRNSOS --console`` and select ACRN hypervisor from GRUB menu to launch Service VM running on top of ACRN.
-   This can be verified from ``dmesg`` as shown below,
+   This can be verified using ``dmesg``, as shown below,

    .. code-block:: console